j-crosson/cordova-plugin-split-view/README.md

 To run the demo that simulates a root split view, rename indexRoot.html to index.html.
 In index.js, un-comment the line indicated in the “root demo” comment.

 To demo the Split View as an actual root view, in the file AppDelegate.m comment out the current code and use the code that is currently commented out.
+A real app would be structured differently: the embedding demo was constructed to fit in a Cordova-generated app.

-Here’s the Demo code that launches the embedded split view:
+Here’s the demo code that launches the embedded split view:

 ```objective-c